 - Q-25.
-Provide the information shown in Schedule G for each construction project in progress, or planned to be in progress, during the 12 months preceding the base period, the base period, and the forecasted test period. - A-25.
+Separately for electric and gas operations, provide the information shown in Schedule G for each construction project in progress, or planned to be in progress, during the 12 months preceding the base period, the base period, and the forecasted test period. - A-25.
 See attachment being provided in a separate file.